MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/ip-address-restrict.md

 ---
-title: "Restrict access to a portal by using IP address in Dynamics 365 for Customer Engagement | MicrosoftDocs"
+title: "Restrict access to a portal by using IP address | MicrosoftDocs"
 description: "Instructions to restrict portal access by IP address."
 author: sbmjais
 manager: shujoshi